 25/.
 I’m not well, or have been injured or I’ve suffered bereavement – what happens to my course?

 You will, unfortunately, lose any test fees where less than 3 working days notice is given to the DVSA.
 As far as your course is concerned we try to be understanding in these matters and have two separate policies.
 We can either charge you half the value of the course to rebook a date that is convenient for you, or we can put you on Short Notice Booking which means any unsold or vacant slots can be taken by you free of charge, but this is booked at short notice (normally 1 day).
 This does not apply to test fees.

-*Update* - the DVSA have sensibly relented on the bereavement and on occasion will accept a sick note.
+*Update* – the DVSA have sensibly relented on the bereavement and on occasion will accept a sick note.

 26/.
 Just remind me one more time what do I need to bring when I attend a course?

 All you need to bring is your photo card full or provisional UK Driving Licence (or old paper licence), glasses or contact lenses if you wear them and some suitable clothes (heavy denim jeans (with no rips), heavy denim jacket with several layers underneath, and sturdy footwear with ankle support).
 If you are coming for a course after you have done your CBT please also bring your CBT certificate, Theory Test pass certificate and, when you have taken it, your Module 1 pass certificate.

 27/.
 On the back of my photo card licence it says A with 79(tri) or 79(3) – do I have a motorcycle licence already?

 No. This means you can ride a trike on your car licence.
 It does not mean you can ride a motorcycle.
 Anyone would be forgiven that the DVLA were trying to encourage people to ride without a licence!